kate-holdener/lights/index.md

-# Welcome to the Holiday Lights Engineering Workshop
+# Holiday Lights Engineering Workshop
 We are excited to have you participate in this workshop, sponsored by AAUW and delivered by SLU!
 This page contains the workshop agenda along with links to download some code examples.

 ### Day 1